ABCDEFGILOPQRTUVY

 -

-In a defined benefit plan members' benefits are determined by a formula usually based on years of service times earnings, rather than by the investment returns made on their pension contributions.
+A DB pension plan provides members with a predictable amount of lifetime retirement income.
+Benefits are determined by a formula that is often based on years of service times earnings, rather than by the investment returns made on their pension contributions.

 -